Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 # GPU Quantum Interferometry Solver (GQIS)

-The GPU Quantum Interferometry Solver (`GQIS`) is a Python/CUDA research package for fast two-dimensional parameter sweeps of driven open quantum systems.
-It converts a symbolic Lindblad master-equation model written with SymPy into CUDA code, compiles it with CuPy/NVRTC, and runs one independent parameter point per GPU thread.
+The GPU Quantum Interferometry Solver (`GQIS`) is a Python/CUDA research package for high-throughput parameter sweeps of driven open quantum systems.

-GQIS is not hard-coded for a two-level system.
-The user supplies the Hamiltonian, drive, collapse operators, observable, and optional initial density matrix.
-It can represent finite-dimensional Lindblad models whose generated equations and working data fit the available CUDA compilation resources, registers, and GPU memory.

-> **Status:** GQIS 0.1.0 is alpha-stage research software.
-The CUDA backend uses fixed-step fourth-order Runge-Kutta
-> (RK4) integration on the user-supplied time grid.
-Verify time-grid convergence by repeating calculations with smaller
-> steps.
-For important results, compare against a trusted reference solver because RK4 is not suitable for every
-> problem, and its accuracy and stability depend on the time-step size.

-## Why GQIS
+## Why GQIS Was Created

 Quantum interferometry can require millions or billions of independent low-dimensional simulations on a rectangular parameter grid.
 In that regime, moving one trajectory to a GPU is not enough: the parameter sweep itself must execute inside the GPU kernel.

-GQIS compiles a readable SymPy model once, integrates one complete trajectory per GPU thread, accumulates the requested observable inside the kernel, and transfers only the final result to CPU memory.
-This provides:

-- no Python loop over individual parameter points
-- symbolic construction of user-defined Lindblad models instead of a fixed built-in system
-- trace- and Hermiticity-reduced density-matrix equations to avoid redundant evolution variables
-- in-kernel observable accumulation without storing every time sample for every trajectory
-- reuse of generated equations and compiled kernels for repeated sweeps, animations, and selected runtime constants
-- dense interferograms that can resolve narrow features missed by coarser parameter scans
+GQIS was created to make those sweeps practical while keeping the physical model in readable Python code.
+It focuses on massive parallel parameter sweeps, user-defined finite-dimensional open-system models, and dense interferograms that can resolve narrow features missed by coarser scans.

-The method is specialized for independent parameter sweeps where a fixed time grid is acceptable after convergence validation.
-QuTiP or another trusted adaptive solver remains the recommended numerical reference.

 ## Installation